garrardkitchen/blog-dev/content/blog/prompts.md

 This post explains what prompts are in the context of GitHub Copilot Chat, how to create reusable prompts in the `.github/prompts` directory, and how to automatically include them in Copilot Chat using the `github.copilot.chat.codeGeneration.instructions` setting.
 An example and useful references are provided.

-For more tips on writing effective prompts and using Copilot efficiently, see the [Best Practices for Using GitHub Copilot](#best-practices-for-using-github-copilot) section below.
+For more tips on writing effective prompts and using Copilot efficiently, see the [Best Practices for Using GitHub Copilot](https://docs.github.com/en/copilot/using-github-copilot/best-practices-for-using-github-copilot).

 ## Understanding Prompts in GitHub Copilot Chat